Ebonsignori/my-sites/README.md

 ## [About](./about)

-Landing page is for "about me" content.
+Landing page for "about me" content.
 All pages will link back to this page, and this page links out to all pages.

 #### Assets